Electronic trading platform

-In finance, an electronic trading platform, also known as an online trading platform, is a computer software program that can be used to place orders for financial products over a network with a financial intermediary.
-Various financial products can be traded by the trading platform, over a communication network with a financial intermediary or directly between the participants or members of the trading platform.
-This includes products such as stocks, bonds, currencies, commodities, derivatives and others, with a financial intermediary such as brokers, market makers, investment banks or stock exchanges.
-Such platforms allow electronic trading to be carried out by users from any location and are in contrast to traditional floor trading using open outcry and telephone-based trading.
-Sometimes the term trading platform is also used in reference to the trading software alone.
+In finance, an electronic trading platform, also known as an online trading platform, is a software program used to place orders for financial products over a network with a financial intermediary.
+Products traded include stocks, bonds, currencies, commodities and derivatives, through intermediaries such as brokers, market makers, investment banks or stock exchanges, or directly between members of the platform.
+The platforms allow trading from any location, in contrast to traditional floor trading using open outcry.
+The term is sometimes also used for the trading software alone.

-Electronic trading platforms typically stream live market prices on which users can trade and may provide additional trading tools, such as charting packages, news feeds and account management functions.
-Some platforms have been specifically designed to allow individuals to gain access to financial markets that could formerly only be accessed by specialist trading firms using direct market access.
-They may also be designed to automatically trade specific strategies based on technical analysis or to do high-frequency trading.

-Electronic trading platforms are usually mobile-friendly and available for Windows, Mac, Linux, iOS and Android, making market entry easier and helping with the surge in retail investing.
+Electronic trading platforms typically stream live market prices and may provide tools such as charting packages, news feeds and account management.
+Some give individuals access to markets formerly reachable only by specialist firms using direct market access, and some support automated strategies based on technical analysis or high-frequency trading.
+They are usually mobile-friendly and available for Windows, macOS, Linux, iOS and Android, contributing to the growth of retail investing.

 Etymology

-The term "trading platform" is generally used to avoid confusion with "trading system".
-The latter term usually refers to a trading method or strategy rather than the computer system used to execute orders.
-A platform is a type of computing system or operating environment such as a database or other specific software.
+The term trading platform is used to distinguish the software from a "trading system", which usually denotes a trading method or strategy rather than the computer system used to execute orders.